Make code work in Visual Studio

 Now that you've successfully built your code and performed a little clean up, run it by pressing F5 or selecting Debug > Start Debugging.
 This starts your app in a debug environment so you can observe its behavior in detail.
 The Visual Studio IDE changes while your app is running: the Output window is replaced by two new ones (in the default window configuration), the Autos/Locals/Watch tabbed window and the Call Stack/Breakpoints/Exception Settings/Output tabbed window.
 These windows have multiple tabs that allow you to inspect and evaluate your app's variables, threads, call stacks, and various other behaviors as it runs.

 Stop your app by pressing Shift+F5 or by clicking the Stop button.
-Or, you can simply close the app's main window (or command-line dialog).
+Or, you can just close the app's main window (or command-line dialog).

 If your code ran perfectly and exactly as expected, congratulations!
 However, if it hung, or crashed, or gave you some strange results, you'll need to find the source of those problems and fix the bugs.